google/codeworld/web/help/GuideUnit9.md

 You've already used functions like `shuffled` and `randomNumbers` to pick numbers in an unpredictable way.
 Each time your program runs, though, you'll get exactly the same result.
 That's because even though when these functions are hard to predict, they are still just complicated math calculations!
 If you provide the same seed, you'll always get the same answer.

 To get different answers each time, you need a way to get a number from outside your program.
-The way to do this is with the argument to your `initial` function.
-This argument only exists in simulations, interactions, and collaborations - so drawings and animations cannot give different results each time.
+The way to do this is with the argument to your `initial` function in an *activity*.

 The parameter to `initial` is a list of random numbers.
 Just like the result of the `randomNumbers` function, the list goes on forever, and each number is